-8.4 Responsibility for data management
+8.4 Responsibility for Data Management

-The GIS, databases and paper files relating to contaminated land inspection are the responsibility of Babergh DC's Environmental Protection section.
-External consultants provide technical support.
+The GIS, paper files and databases to contaminated land inspection are the responsibility of the Environmental Protection team.
+External consultants may provide technical support.

-8.5 Arrangements for internal access
+8.5 Arrangements for Internal Access

 The GIS, databases and paper files have been specifically set up for the contaminated land function.
-It is not intended to network the full GIS system across the Council to allow access to other departments.
-A basic polygon based layer of contaminated land has been added to the Corporate GIS system for the purposes of assisting planning in implementing Planning Policy Statement 23 (PPS23) but contains no data other than shapefiles.
+It is not intended to network the full GIS across the organisation to allow access by other departments.
+A simple polygon-based layer of potentially Contaminated Land has been added to the corporate GIS for the purposes of assisting the Councils' Planning team in implementing appropriate safeguards on development but contains no data other than shapefiles.

-It is predictable that development control, planning and land charges will all need to refer to the full GIS.
-This shall be done by direct request to the Environmental Protection section to carry out a search on their behalf, in exactly the same way as internal consultation presently operates.
+It is predictable that the Planning and Land Charges teams will need to refer to the full GIS.
+This shall be done by direct request to the Environmental Protection team to carry out a search on their behalf, in the same way as internal consultation presently operates.

-8.6 Updating and maintaining information
+8.6 Updating and Maintaining Information

-The GIS system will be capable of being updated and added to by Environmental Protection staff.
-Training will be provided to selected Babergh DC staff in the use and manipulation of the GIS system for data storage and presentation.
+The GIS platform is capable of being updated and added to by authorised staff.
+Training will be provided to selected staff in the use and manipulation of the GIS platform for data storage and presentation.
 This training will include the ability to interrogate datasets, add new information, layers and linked databases, perform risk assessments and site characterisation/prioritisation and generate reports.

-Many of the layers within the GIS will become out of date within a few years.
+Many of the layers within the GIS platforms will become out of date within a few years.
 Good examples of databases which require regular updating are sites with environmental permits, known pollution incidents and locations of private water abstractions.

-Where Babergh DC is the primary producer of new data - for example private water abstraction locations - we will update the database as the new information becomes available.
+Where the Councils are the primary producer of new data - for example private water abstraction locations - we will update the database as the new information becomes available.
 Our data quality control system will enable us to track updates, and to know when the data was last updated.
 Where data is produced by another organisation - for example the Environment Agency keeps the register of sites with Environmental Permits - we will request updates at a time-scale appropriate to the data.

 Some data, for example, historical maps, do not go out of date.
 Other kinds of maps, e.g. geological and topographical maps are occasionally updated by the organisations that publish them.
-Babergh DC will purchase new issues of such maps as they become available.
+The Councils will jointly purchase new issues of such maps as they become available.